-- Supporting the wellbeing and development of leaders

 - Leading from the middle and lateral leadership

 - Meaningful Professional Learning

 - Collaborative leadership

 - Modelling

 - Managing stakeholder expectations

 There has been a strong emphasis on modelling appropriate and supportive behaviour throughout the period.
 This has included very regular contact with headteachers to ensure that they get the appropriate support to operate effectively and also as a sounding board to support their own well-being.
-Further support for senior leaders well-being has been provided through a series of workshops and webinars which supported their resilience during this difficult period.
+Further support for senior leaders wellbeing has been provided through a series of workshops and webinars which supported their resilience during this difficult period.
 GwE staff also conducted face to face pastoral visits on behalf of the Local Authorities and also when schools reopened in spring 2021 after the second lockdown period.